Program Director: Amy Wachholtz, PhD

-The Psychology Department at CU Denver offers a Doctor of Philosophy degree with an emphasis in Clinical Health Psychology (CHP).
+The Psychology Department at CU Denver offers a Doctor of Philosophy degree (PhD) with an emphasis in Clinical Health Psychology (CHP).
 Our program adheres to the scientist-practitioner model.
-Training emphasizes the contribution of research to the understanding, treatment and prevention of a wide range of health-related problems, and the application of knowledge that is grounded in scientific evidence.
+Training emphasizes the contribution of research to the understanding, treatment and prevention of a wide range of health-related concerns, and the application of knowledge that is grounded in scientific evidence.

-CU Denver is the premier research university in Colorado and the PhD program in Clinical Health Psychology was conceived as an important bridge between the Downtown Campus and the Anschutz Medical Campus (AMC).
+CU Denver is the premier research university in Colorado and the PhD program in CHP was conceived as an important bridge between the Downtown Campus and the Anschutz Medical Campus (AMC).
 The program is housed on the Downtown Campus which is located in the heart of Denver close to the Denver Center for the Performing Arts, the LoDo District and the state capital.
 The Anschutz Medical Campus includes over 5 million square feet of research, educational and clinical space on 227 acres.
 The PhD program offers research and clinical opportunities for its students at AMC in addition to the many relationships it has established with other clinical facilities in the Denver area.

 We are an APA approved program and most states and territories in the United States use APA requirements for licensing psychologists, including the state of Colorado.
 However, as state requirements may change without any notice to doctoral programs, we are unable to confirm that our program meets the licensure requirements for any specific state or territory.
 If you intend to pursue such credentialing and licensing in a different state or territory, we advise you to contact the applicable state credentialing authority to familiarize yourself with its specific requirements and determine if our program meets its eligibility criteria.
 Many students find the following link is a helpful place to start in researching a state or territory’s requirements: https://www.asppb.net/page/BdContactNewPG .
 If you have further questions, you are welcome to contact the program director, Amy Wachholtz, PhD, or the program assistant, Anne Beard, MA with questions in this regard and we will do our best to assist you in your career planning.